Moggill Koala Rehabilitation Centre

 All admissions are recorded and the details forwarded to Moggill Koala Rehabilitation Centre staff who enter critical data into the database.
 This data helps to identify koala habitat and monitor koala populations.

-Sightings of all sick, injured, orphaned and dead koalas in South East Queensland should be reported to RSPCA on 1300 ANIMAL (1300 264 625).
+Sightings of all sick, injured, orphaned and dead koalas in South East Queensland should be reported to 1300 ANIMAL (1300 264 625).